drorlab/pensa/tutorial/README.md

 This repository provides a python library and several ready-to-use [python scripts](https://github.com/drorlab/pensa/tree/master/scripts).
 We explain the library in example notebooks:
-- [mu-opioid receptor](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial_GPCRmd.ipynb) (using simulation data from GPCRmd)
+- [mu-opioid receptor](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial_GPCRmd.ipynb) (using freely available simulation data from [GPCRmd](https://submission.gpcrmd.org/home/))
-- [rhodopsin complexes](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial_Sherlock.ipynb) (for users on Sherlock at Stanford only) and the scripts in the section below.
+- [rhodopsin complexes](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial_Sherlock.ipynb) (for users on [Sherlock](https://www.sherlock.stanford.edu/) at Stanford only)

+and the scripts in the section below.

 All of this requires that the library is installed (as explained [here](https://github.com/drorlab/pensa#installation)).

 ## Accessing the library directly